SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_updating.md

 # Updating Cassandra

-It's common practice with Cassandra to do rolling upgrades which means an upgrade can be done without downtime if your settings allows it.
-Rolling upgrades means basically:
+It's common practice with Cassandra to do rolling upgrades.
+If your settings allows it, an upgrade can be done without downtime.

+Doing a rolling upgrade basically means:

-- Upgrade one node.
+1. Upgrade one node.
-- Bring it up again.
+1. Bring it up again.
-- Move to the next one.
+1. Move to the next one.

 > [!IMPORTANT]
-> When going from one major range to another E.g. from 3.x to 4.x it is best practice to first upgrade to the latest version in the current range before going to the new range.
+> When going from one major range to another (e.g. from 3.x to 4.x), it is best practice to first upgrade to the latest version in the current range before going to the new range.

 ## Checking the Cassandra version